level12/sqlalchemy_pyodbc_mssql/readme.rst

 ODBC prepared statements, it does not share the above problems.

 sqlalchemy_pyodbc_mssql extends the built-in SQLAlchemy PyODBC dialect in order to work around these limits in a manner consistent with PyMSSQL's implementation.
+Most queries are passed as-is to PyODBC to be prepared and executed normally.
+Those that would not work, due to the above issues, are given special treatment to avoid the limitations and keep the app developer from needing to keep track of when to apply workarounds.

 Usage
 -----